Westport vacation rentals

 The town of Westport is full of colorful shop fronts, traditional pubs, and seafood restaurants that serve local mussels and classics like fish and chips.
 There’s also a handful of art galleries to explore, luxury spas to pamper yourself, and one of Ireland’s finest championship golf courses.

-When is the best time to stay in a vacation rental in Westport?
+The best time to stay in a vacation rental in Westport

 County Mayo experiences fickle weather year round, but extremes in temperatures are rare.
 Summer is a great time to book an accommodation in Westport, when you can expect mostly long warm days with daylight often lasting till 11:00 p.m. in June and July.
 In spring, the days are mostly mild with wildflowers blooming in the surrounding countryside.
 Fall also sees mostly mild weather with the chance of rain, but it’s a great time for events in town.